BW Story - Bernd Sautter

 The rolling hills and mountains of the Swabian Alb are perfect for day trips.
 But for those, who can spend more time here, the rewards are even greater.
 In this beautiful countryside, a special feature is the so-called Albtrauf, a limestone ridge that runs like a spine from the northeast to the southwest of the region.
 Whether you explore it on foot or on a bicycle, Fabian Teuber has tips for making it a holiday to remember.
 So, pull on your hiking boots or strap on your cycling helmet; follow the well-marked trails; spectacular panoramas are guaranteed!

 Do you have a week?
-Then pedal the Alb Crossing.
+Then pedal the 'Alb-Crossing'.
 This scenic cycle trail links Aalen in the northeast to Tuttlingen in the southwest.
-If the total distance of 230 miles / 370 km sounds a bit daunting, then be savvy and rent an e-bike.
+If the total distance of 229 miles/368 km sounds a bit daunting, then be savvy and rent an e-bike.

 Right from the start, we have to pedal hard.
-This is Day One on our six-day tour from Aalen to Tuttlingen.
+This is day one on our six-day tour from Aalen to Tuttlingen.
 We are ready to enjoy fantastic views and spectacular trails – and to take in sights, such as castles, palaces and the Alb’s famous limestone caves, where important prehistoric remains have been found.
-We will overnight in small communities along the way: Geislingen, Gruibingen, Bad Urach, Sonnenbühl-Erpfingen and Balingen.
-The sections range from 30 miles /50 km to 50 miles / 80 km, with stiff climbs and descents.
-And if you do rent an e-bike, there are charging stations along the route.
+We will stay overnight in small communities along the route: Geislingen, Gruibingen, Bad Urach, Sonnenbühl-Erpfingen and Balingen.
+The sections range from 30 miles/50 km to 50 miles/80 km, with stiff climbs and descents.
+In case you are planning to rent an e-bike, there are charging stations along the Alb-Crossing.

 Each day brings countless reasons to stop.
 Today, for example, we take a breather at Weissenstein Castle.
 High above the old town, the castle dates back to the early 17th century.
 Now owned by the Kage family, the castle houses the Kages Mikroversum museum, dedicated to microphotography.

-With batteries fully charged, we start Day Two, which is all about the views.
-Our route follows the escarpment.
+With batteries fully charged, we start day two, which is all about the views.
+Our route follows the escarpment of the Swabian Alb.
 Every gap in the trees offers sensational vistas over the foothills.
-But in the evening, we must resist temptation: to be in good shape for the following day, we must not over-indulge at the welcoming brewery restaurant in Gruibingen.
-Luckily, Day Three is not the longest stage, with several excuses to stop.
-Like pearls on a necklace, we see the ruins of three castles: medieval Reussenstein, Teck with its tall tower, and Hohenneuffen, set high on a bluff – with a rather good beer garden.
+Special challenger in the evening: to be in good shape for the following day, we must not over-indulge at the welcoming brewery restaurant in Gruibingen.
+Luckily, day three is not the longest stage, with several excuses to stop.
+Like pearls on a necklace, we see the ruins of three castles: medieval Reußenstein, Teck with its tall tower, and Hohenneuffen, set high on a bluff – with a rather good beer garden.
 The route itself is relatively flat, which is a relief for cyclists, who are not using e-bikes.
 In any case, energy is required for the next day.

 Day Four: a real challenge.
 Luckily, we soothed our aching muscles the previous evening in Bad Urach’s natural thermal baths.
 Why?
 Because right after breakfast, we take on the first of three climbs that are today’s tests.
 We refill our water bottles in Pfullingen and Gomaringen.
 And we cool down underground.
-The Alb is famous for spectacular stalactites in caverns, such as the Bear Cave (Bärenhöhle), where prehistoric animals sheltered, and the illuminated Mist Cave (Nebelhöhle).
+The Alb is famous for spectacular stalactite caves, such as the Bärenhöhle (bear cave), where prehistoric animals sheltered, and the illuminated Nebelhöhle (mist cave).